Guest blog: Support through cancer – near, far and virtual

 Cancer is so complicated, just finding the words to describe how I was feeling was nigh on impossible.
 I wasn’t really able to even say the word cancer.
-I’d talk about ‘my treatment’ or ‘my diagnosis’ so the chances of being able to express how I was feeling wasn’t particularly high.
-So, I guess it isn’t surprising that I started to turn to people who’d had personal experience of cancer for support.
+I’d talk about ‘my treatment’ or ‘my diagnosis’.
+So the chances of being able to express how I was feeling wasn’t particularly high.
+I guess it isn’t surprising that I started to turn to people who’d had personal experience of cancer for support.

 Virtual friendships and support

 Much of this support came through people I met online.
 I wouldn’t have written this blog if it weren’t for meeting Sara from Ticking Off Breast Cancer on Instagram.
-I wouldn’t have met Barbara from Return to Wellness who I had a fantastically supportive and helpful chat with on the phone or found the Mission Remission website which is a mine of information.
+I wouldn’t have met Barbara from Return to Wellness who I had a fantastically supportive chat with on the phone or found the Mission Remission website.

 Baring your soul